How to Prepare for the Hybrid Cloud: A Checklist

 An option often considered is updating Internet lines for increased speed, but this can quickly become costly.
-A private networking option such as a virtual private network can provide the importance you need for a dedicated connection between private and public clouds.
-You could also boost public cloud reliability by availing of a direct connection service, which are offered by both Azure and AWS.
+A private networking option such as a virtual private network can provide the asset you need for a dedicated connection between private and public clouds.
+You could also boost public cloud reliability by availing yourself of a direct connection service, offered by both Azure and AWS.

 Segment application workloads

 The whole point of using a hybrid cloud set up is to leverage the scalability and convenience of the public cloud to reduce the burden on on-premise systems and reduce the cost of your IT infrastructure.
 On this note, it makes sense to plan properly and balance workloads for applications.
-You need to decide which apps it makes sense to host on public versus private clouds.
+Decide which apps it makes sense to host on public versus private clouds.

 Migrate in phases